Chromebooks vs Refurbished Windows Laptops: 2026 Buyer's Guide | Discount Computer Depot

 The AUE Deadline Risk

-Chromebook buyers must verify the Auto Update Expiration (AUE) date before purchase.
+Chromebook buyers must also verify the Auto Update Expiration (AUE) date before purchase.
 Google commits to security updates for a defined period—typically 8 years from launch—after which devices stop receiving Chrome OS updates and become security liabilities.
 Used or older Chromebook models may have AUE dates approaching within 12-18 months, making them poor investments despite low initial pricing.
 Always verify the AUE date on Google's published support schedule before committing.

 These aren't consumer hand-me-downs.
 Enterprise business laptops from Dell, HP, and Lenovo were engineered for demanding commercial environments: MIL-SPEC construction, Intel vPro management capabilities, TPM 2.0 security chips, and durable keyboards rated for millions of keystrokes.
-The same systems originally deployed by Fortune 500 procurement teams reach the refurbished market through certified enterprise ITAD programs after 3-5 year corporate lifecycles, maintaining the build quality that made them premium choices in the first place.

 DCD Certification Process